bb-imaging/technical-assessment/director-of-engineering/readme.md

 - S3 Bucket for Image Storage
 - DynamoDB table(s)
 - Three Lambda Endpoints: `putAnnotation`, `getFrame`, and `getStudy`
 - Front-end which displays the frame, study metadata and annotations.
-Allows for updating an annotation.
+Allows for updating an annotation.  (our team is using Angular, your choice on framework or none)

 There are several sample .jpegs in the `/sample-images` directory in this repo, which should be stored in your S3 bucket.